FREQUENTLY ASKED QUESTIONS

 Is there a newsletter and how often is it distributed?

-Yes, we produce a Newsletter bi-monthly (every other month) and is sent out 5 times per year (there is no Newsletter during July & August).
+Yes, we produce a Newsletter bi-monthly.
 This is sent to you as part of your membership dues.
 The editor encourages contributions from the members.
 As part of ‘going green’, we try to send the Newsletter via email.
 However, if a member does not wish to receive this electronically, you can request that it be mailed to you.

 Why doesn’t the newsletter appear on your website?